sbcshop/Raspberry-Pi-Pico-RFID-Expansion/README.md

 * NOw open thonny ide, then create a directory inside pico as "lib" and create 3 file same as of lib folder with same content and save it insode Pico lib folder.
 * Now use example code "Test.py" from pico RFID Expansion's github repository.
 * Copy paste code in ide and choose interpreter as 'MicroPython (Raspberry Pi pico)'.
-* Click on green play button to run example on Pico Relay Board.
+* Click on green play button to run example on Pico RFID Expansion.
 * Now tap you RFID card/Tag/keyfob on RFID reader to print tag output on Oled Display.

 Note: You can use any other GPIO of Raspberry Pi Pico by removing default jumper and connection it to GPIO using jumper cables.